 VCPI is a non-profit organization that provides innovative, state-of-the-art, community policing training for Virginia's law enforcement agencies and the communities they serve.
 To view the training calendar, visit www.vcpionline.org/TrainingCalendar.asp.

 Federal Law Enforcement Training Center

 The Federal Law Enforcement Training Center (FLETC), under the U.S. Department of Homeland Security, provides state-of-the-art law enforcement training to meet the needs of its partner (federal) organizations.
 The FLETC also provides advanced and specialized training to state, local, tribal, campus, and international law enforcement agencies on a space available basis.
-When you visit the FLETC Web site, select "Catalogue" from the Training menu.
+When you visit www.fletc.gov, select "Catalogue" from the Training menu.

 The University Law Enforcement Training Consortium

 The University Law Enforcement Training Consortium offers over 160 seminars for law enforcement personnel.
 The Consortium is an organization of major accredited higher education institutions including Ohio University, Georgia Perimeter College, Northwestern State University of Louisiana, Auburn University, and Georgia College & State University.
 All programs permit participants to earn continuing education units and certificates.
 To learn more, visit www.le-seminars.com.

 MWCOG maintains a list of Homeland Security training events in the National Capital Region.

 - Look for the Featured Programs column on the left, and scroll to the bottom.